 MOGU believes that naturally grown-materials can provide a sustainable alternative to traditional

 synthetic materials derived from the exploitation of fossil fuels and finite resources.

 MOGU is developing and promoting its technology, by implementing the root structures of mushrooms

 - the mycelium - to transform and to bind agricultural by-products into strong functional composites, 100% compostable.

-the best industrial and commercial technologies for the production of bio-materials, obtained through the use of mycelium.
+industrial and commercial technologies for the production of bio-materials, obtained through the use of mycelium,

 MOGU's team is composed by 5 main partners and shareholders (management team) and by a prestigious advisory board.